 Extra training doesn’t suggest that your husky will emotionally mature quicker, but it will go towards a more well-behaved, calmer husky by around age 2.

 With all of that said, huskies are known for having a strong character, and it’s not uncommon to have a “sassy” husky.
-Huskies are never afraid to give you their piece of mind and find it easy to throw tantrums regardless of age.
+Huskies are never afraid to give you their peace of mind and find it easy to throw tantrums regardless of age.

 ● How to completely train a husky puppy